bjs1400/blog-app/README.md

 Functionality is provided for the following routes:

-/login -- user login
+/login
-/signup -- user signup
+/signup
-/blog -- access the list of current blog posts in the database /blog/:id -- access a specific blog post
-/post/new -- admin may create a new post /post/edit/:id -- admin can edit a specific post /admin/user -- admin can access the list of current users in the system
+/blog
+/blog/:id
+/post/new
+/post/edit/:id
+/admin/user